DiogoSa98/FluidSimJourney/src/diffusion-bad.md

 \frac{dp}{dt} = k \nabla^2 p
 $$

-So we just need a way to compute $\nabla^2 p$ — the Laplacian of the density field.
+Since the Laplacian of the density field, $\nabla^2 p$, is only dependent on the density itself, we just need a way to compute it.

----

 ## Discretizing the Laplacian